BV is a common condition that often leads to abnormal vaginal discharge and a foul odor from the vagina.

 Other Treatment Options

-Once you are diagnosed with bacterial vaginosis, your doctor will likely prescribe one of the following medications to eradicate your infection and restore balance to your vagina:
+Once you are diagnosed with bacterial vaginosis, your doctor will likely prescribe one of the following medications to eradicate your infection and restore balance to your vaginal microbiome.

 Risks and Complications of BV

-Bacterial vaginosis can be particularly detrimental to women who are pregnant.
-Left untreated, symptomatic BV can lead to a higher risk of having a child with low birth weight and giving birth prematurely.
+Bacterial vaginosis can be particularly detrimental to people who are pregnant.
+Left untreated, symptomatic BV can lead to a higher risk of premature birth and having a child with low birth weight.